kf6ufo/kf6ufo-wx-helios/README.md

 # KF6UFO wx‑helios

-A simple APRS telemetry beacon intended for small computers and Raspberry Pi.
-This repository forms the core of the **wx‑helios** project—a solar‑powered APRS weather and telemetry suite for amateur radio.
+**wx‑helios** is a solar‑powered APRS weather and telemetry suite for amateur radio.
+It employs a simple **Direwolf**-based APRS telemetry beacon intended for small computers and Raspberry Pi.

+## Weather stations

+This project currently only receives weather data via the **Ecowitt** protocol.
+The integration has only been tested with an **Ecowitt HP2551 Wi-Fi** station, but any weather station that speaks the same protocol should also work.
+A daemon architecture supports other protocols, but currently there is only the **Ecowitt** daemon/listener.

+## Requirements

+- Debian / Ubuntu / Raspberry Pi OS
+- Python 3.x
+- Python dependencies listed in `requirements.txt` (install into `.venv` with `pip install -r requirements.txt` or simply run `./run.sh`)

 ## Hardware platforms